wilmersondasilva/backbone-fetch-cache/readme.md

 ## Events

-The `sync` event is triggered on a cache hit.
-A `cachesync` event is also triggered on Models and Collections, but only when a cache hit happens.
+The `sync` event will be triggered on a server response which skips the cache, as well as a cache hit.
+A `cachesync` event is also triggered on Models and Collections, but only when a cache hit happens, not a server sync.
 This can be used if you need to differentiate between a server backed `sync` event and a cache backed event.

 ## Automatic cache invalidation
 The cache item for a particular call will be cleared when a `create`, `update`, `patch` or `delete` call is made to the server.
 The plugin tries to be intelligent about this by clearing a model's collection cache if the model has a `.collection property`.